srivkrnt/CRMS/readme.md

-This project uses Python (2.7.1) and Tkinter .
+﻿This project uses Python (2.7.1) and Tkinter .

 This is just a basic project to help the new developers to learn developemnt and become familiar with the github .